agpoyraz/Concentricity_Measurement/README.md

+📌 **Important Notice:** The contents of this repository will be updated following the publication of the corresponding research paper.
+Detailed guidance on the implementation and usage of the proposed method will be provided at that time.
 ## 📁 Dataset

 This dataset consists of images captured using an industrial machine vision system to inspect circular (washer-type) metal parts.